 BRASS-ILD Study: Brigham RA Sequential Study screening for interstitial lung disease

-The Laboratory of Surgical and Metabolic Research focuses on understanding the mechanisms behind resolution of type 2 diabetes following bariatric surgery.
-We are particularly interested in changes in gastrointestinal tract metabolism and immunology that contribute to improvement in glucose metabolism.
-To investigate these mechanisms, we employ rodent surgical models, translational studies in bariatric surgery patients, and retrospective clinical research.
+The Laboratory of Surgical and Metabolic Research focuses on understanding the mechanisms that lead to resolution of type 2 diabetes after bariatric surgery.
+We are particularly interested in changes in gastrointestinal tract metabolism and immunology that contribute to early, weight-loss independent improvements in glucose metabolism.
+To unravel these mechanisms, we utilize rodent surgical models and perform translational and clinical studies in patients.
 Our overall goal is to develop better, less invasive treatments for diabetes and obesity.
-Our work is funded by the NIH, BADERC, CIMIT, and Harvard Catalyst.
+Our work is funded by the NIH, Harvard Catalyst, foundation, and industry grants.

 The Focused Ultrasound Lab has pioneered the development of high-intensity focused ultrasound as a therapeutic modality.
 Focused ultrasound is an early-stage, non-invasive and incision-free therapeutic technology with the potential to transform the treatment of many medical disorders, by using ultrasonic energy to target tissue deep in the body without incisions or radiation.